Concessionary Purchase

 Developer Concessionary Purchases

 Property developers may offer discounts to promote sales, especially for first-time buyers.
-However, these can be more complex to secure due to potential lender concerns about property values so not all lenders will consider this.
+However, these can be more complex due to lender concerns about property values, so not all lenders will consider them.

 Affordability and Credit Checks